Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/09_Containers.md

 If your definition file compiles and installs large complex software from source, you may wish to investigate `--remote` or `--fakeroot` builds instead."
 But on LUMI we cannot yet
-provide `--fakeroot` builds due to security constraints.
+provide `--fakeroot` builds due to security constraints (as that process also requires user namespaces).

 <!-- TODO: Do not forget to correct the link above to a new version of singularity. -->